Key Clinical Updates in Spine Problems

 Aggravating factors of flexion and prolonged sitting commonly suggest anterior spine disk problems, while extension pain suggests facet joint, stenosis, or sacroiliac joint problems.
 Alarming symptoms for back pain caused by cancer include unexplained weight loss, failure to improve with treatment, pain for more than 6 weeks, and pain at night or rest.
 History of cancer and age older than 50 years are other risk factors for malignancy.
 Alarming symptoms for infection include fever, rest pain, recent infection (urinary tract infection, cellulitis, pneumonia), or history of immunocompromise or injection drug use.
 The cauda equina syndrome is suggested by urinary retention or incontinence, saddle anesthesia, decreased anal sphincter tone or fecal incontinence, bilateral lower extremity weakness, and progressive neurologic deficits.
 Risk factors for back pain due to vertebral fracture include use of corticosteroids, age over 70 years, history of osteoporosis, severe trauma, and presence of a contusion or abrasion.
 Back pain may also be the presenting symptom in other serious medical problems, including abdominal aortic aneurysm, peptic ulcer disease, kidney stones, or pancreatitis.
 The patient’s previous response to treatments and the results of risk prediction tools can help guide management.

 The physical examination can be conducted with the patient in the standing, sitting, supine, and finally prone positions to avoid frequent repositioning of the patient.
-In the standing position, the patient’s posture can be observed. ...
+In the standing position, the patient’s ...